riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ## Bearer authorization

 This type of authorization is based on tokens that are saved in database.
-When user tries to log in password and username are passed and server after authenticating the user will generate a token for user and will return this token back to the client.
+When user tries to log in password and username are passed and server after authenticating the user, server will generate a token and will return this token back to the client.
 Then if user wants to call any secured endpoint, there is no need to pass username and password again, just the token is needed.
-This way we do not have to pass usern=5ame and password in headers that is not secured at all.
+This way we do not have to pass username and password in headers that is not secured at all.
 Token generated on server usually is valid only for some time like an hour or even less.
-After that, new request for the token needs to be performed to authenticate user and return new token.
+After that, new request for the token needs to be performed to authenticate user and return new token or refresh old one.

 Now how to implement this in Vapor.
 First we need to create `Token` class.
 {{< highlight swift "linenos=inline,linenostart=0" >}}